 For those who struggle with brown spots, hyperpigmentation, and stubborn post-breakout marks, in particular, kojic acid may be the answer to your pressing concerns.
 With questions buzzing over whether or not the ingredient works and is safe to use, I put together a comprehensive list of everything you need to know this acid before picking up a kojic acid-infused serum, cream, soap, or lotion to include in your skincare regimen.

-Funny enough, we’ve heard people ask as these type of questions over and over again “how can I permanently lighten my skin”, “will kojie san or kojic acid permanently lighten up my skin?” like I said in a related blog post, there is no such thing as permanent skin lightening, so long as your body produces a certain amount of melanin in its healthy state, you skin will eventually revert back to that skin tone once you discontinue using what had caused you to get lighter in the first place.
+Funny enough, we’ve heard people ask as these type of questions over and over again “how can I permanently lighten my skin”, “will kojie san or kojic acid permanently lighten up my skin?” as I said in a related blog post, there is no such thing as permanent skin lightening, so long as your body produces a certain amount of melanin in its healthy natural state, your skin will eventually revert back to that skin tone once you discontinue using what had caused you to get lighter in the first place.

 So after you stop the use of a kojic acid-infused product, your skin will eventually shift back to its natural tone.
 Using a product, however, with excess amounts of the ingredient can cause some serious irritation.
 So instead, you should only use kojic acid-infused products to fade discoloration that wasn’t originally on your skin, like age spots, sun spots, or those obnoxious post-breakout marks.